hunt-genes/SMED8020/Day3-1-METAL/README.md

 # DAY 3 - Meta-analysis for quantitative traits using METAL

+Please fill the following form during the exercise today: https://nettskjema.no/a/344366
+Thank you!

 ## FOCUS and LEARNING GOALS

 >  The aim for this session is to get familiar with running a genome wide association study meta-analysis which  enables researchers to  gather data from many studies and analyse them together.